nlupica/image_metadata_processor/README.md

 - Python 3.7 or higher
 - Pip (Python package installer)
-- Images from the same source or with the same metadata fields.
+- Images from the same camera source or with the same metadata fields.

 ## Setup Steps